The Early Birds Get the Bites While Ice Fishing in Sodus Bay

 Late Winter Ice Fishing in Sodus Bay – Walleye

-Late February and early March is walleye time under Sodus Bay ice.
-The action is at the south end of the bay near Third Creek, which flows into Sodus at Shaker Heights Road.
-The walleye are at Third Creek, and you need to go deep.
-To fish these 30-foot depths requires quite a hike from shore.
-Many anglers bring their “machines” to find walleye hide outs.
+Late February to early March is prime time for walleye fishing beneath the ice in Sodus Bay.
+The action is concentrated at the south end of the bay near Third Creek, which flows into Sodus at Shaker Heights Road.
+Anglers need to venture into deeper waters—around 30 feet—to find walleye, often requiring a lengthy hike from shore.
+Many opt to bring snowmobiles or ATVs to locate walleye hideouts.

 Bait for Ice Fishing in Sodus Bay

-For bait, the minnows work fine, but you can do just as well with Kastmasters, Swedish Pimples, or other heavy jigging spoons.
-Rigging big also attracts jumbo perch in this area of the bay.
+Minnows are effective bait, but anglers can also achieve success using Kastmasters, Swedish Pimples, or other heavy jigging spoons.
+Rigging with larger baits can also attract jumbo perch in this area of the bay.

 Fish All Winter in Sodus Bay